George K. Konstantinou LLC

 Following a reciprocal agreement, Cyprus recognises driving licenses from the UK.

-After 6 months of living in Cyprus, you will fill out form TOM 7Δ and have your license recognised.
+After 6 months of living in Cyprus, you will complete form TOM 7Δ and have your license recognised.
 You need your residence permit, UK driver’s license, and other documents.

 The application and all relevant documents must go to the District Office Driving Examiners.
 Contact details here: http://www.mcw.gov.cy/.